LukDrey/eDNA_teaching_2023/README.md

 cd ../..

 ```
-  6. How does the cutadapt call for the demultiplexing step differ from the primer removal?
+> :memo: **Question 6:** How does the cutadapt call for the demultiplexing step differ from the primer removal?

 Now we check for primers again.